capnrefsmmat/ipbLatex/README.markdown

   in all required sections.
 Make sure your paths are correct and agree with step 1.
 - Upload the `class.latex.php` and `ipbLatex.php` files to the
+  `/admin/sources/classes/bbcode/custom` (IPB 3.0-3.3) or
-  `/admin/sources/classes/bbcode/custom` directory of your IP.Board
+  `/admin/sources/classes/text/parser/bbcode` (IPB 3.4) directory of your IP.Board
   installation.
 - Open `templates.txt`.
 To enable the LaTeX popup feature, which allows your users to see the LaTeX code that generated a formula by clicking it, you need